cypress-io/cypress-documentation/content/guides/component-testing/quickstart-react.md

 callback to the `onChange` prop.

-As the developer of the Stepper component, you want to make sure that when the end-user clicks the increment and decrement buttons, that the **onChange** prop is called in the consuming component.
+As the developer of the Stepper component, you want to make sure that when the end-user clicks the increment and decrement buttons, that the `onChange` prop is called with the proper values in the consuming component.

 ### Using Spies